Emergency Plans and Disaster Kits

 4- I put my 72 hour kit food in a nice old big plastic animal cookie bin.
 It fit perfectly and was easier than using milk jugs (I like easy).

-5- I gathered up all the items in the disasters supplies area of our emergency plan and purchased the things I didn’t have.
+5- I gathered up all the items in the disasters supplies area of our Emergency Preparedness Plan and purchased the things I didn’t have.

 6- I placed ALL this stuff in a big bin in my front hall closet.
 I was sad because I had a cute little shelf all arranged in my basement for this, but then learned that it’s best to keep your kit somewhere that you can access it easily if you have to evacuate quickly.

 p.s.
 My wonderful sister sent me a list of things she compiled for HER emergency kit.
 Some of the items were not initially on the list that we posted under Getting Started.
-I have recently added them to our emergency plan checklist and uploaded the revised list so you may want to print off a new copy if you have been using the older version.
+I have recently added them to our Emergency Preparedness Plan and uploaded the revised list so you may want to print off a new copy if you have been using the older version.

 Have you done your emergency checklist yet?
 You can accomplish all of this within a few days if you just set your mind to it!